How to Apply for an AKK from TOPAZ

 TOPAZ's breeding dogs have all undergone OFA testing and have met all requirements to obtain their CHIC numbers.
 Our dogs are DNA profiled for genetic diversity via UC Davis, and are FVII clear by descent, unless otherwise specified.

 Join the Facebook group Alaskan Klee Kai Canada to find out about breed meetups in your area.
 This is in my opinion the best way to learn about the breed, since you will be able to meet dogs originated from different breeders and their owners.

 If you reside near Mississauga ON, I will also be happy to arrange a meet-and-greet with you.
 Email me to request an appointment.

 How long is the wait for a TOPAZ puppy?

-I generally keep a waiting list just enough to fill 1-2 litters.
-The average litter size for this breed is 2-4 puppies, which means I likely have approximately 5 people actively waiting at any given time.
-Since each breeding's timing and result vary, depending on when your application is processed, the wait time can be minimal to as long as two years.
+AKK is a small breed that produces small litters (2-4 puppies on average).
+Since each breeding's timing and result vary, depending on when you are looking, the wait time can be minimal to as long as two years.
 For those waiting for specific attributes (appearance, parentage pairing, breeding prospect quality etc), the wait can be indefinitely longer.

 How do I fill out an application?